ColColonCleaner/xVoteWeapon/README.md

 <ul>
     <li>Delay Before Kill
         <ul>
             <li>The amount of time(ms) after an infraction is committed that the player is slain.
 This gives them time to read the yell banner.
 Default is 2000ms.
-(2 seconds)<li>
+(2 seconds)</li>
         </ul>
     </li>
     <li>Infractions Before Kick
         <ul>
             <li>The number of infractions at which the player is kicked from the server.
-Default is 4.<li>
+Default is 4.</li>
         </ul>
     </li>
     <li>Infractions Before Temp Ban
         <ul>
             <li>The number of infractions at which the player is Temp Banned from the server for 2 Hours.
-Default is 7.<li>
+Default is 7.</li>
         </ul>
     </li>
     <li>Protect 'reserved slots' players from Kick or Kill
         <ul>
             <li>Whether 'reserved slot' players will be protected from infraction punishment.
-Default is No.<li>
+Default is No.</li>
         </ul>
     </li>
 </ul>